Free-Computer-Science/.github/CONTRIBUTING.md

    git commit -m "Update solution files"
    ```

 3. Sync your work with the upstream remote every so often.
-Follow the [ongoing workflow](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby/lessons/using-git-in-the-real-world#ongoing-workflow) instructions in our Using Git in the Real World lesson.

 4. Push your branch to your forked repo, replacing the `<your branch name>` with the branch you've been working on locally: